mohit67890/realm-dart-vector-db/README.md

 * **Duplicate Detection**: Find near-duplicate content
 * **Clustering & Classification**: Group similar items together

-For a complete example with 26 comprehensive tests, see [example/lib/main.dart](./example/lib/main.dart).
+For a complete example with 26 comprehensive tests, see the realm package's [example/lib/main.dart](../realm/example/lib/main.dart).
+Performance benchmarks are available in the test suite.

 ## Samples